Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 channels of distribution

-government polies, need to understand how and what policies will be a barrier for me
+government polices, need to understand how and what policies will be a barrier for me

 1. Threat of New Entrants
 Build regulatory and clinical partnerships early to create barriers to